perses/perses/docs/concepts/authorization.md

 The RBAC implementation in Perses is heavily inspired by Kubernetes' RBAC model.

+> **Tip:** When using an external OIDC/OAuth provider, roles can also be assigned automatically
+> based on token claims.
+See [Claim-Based Role Assignment](./authentication.md#claim-based-role-assignment).

 ## Role and GlobalRole

 An RBAC `Role` or `GlobalRole` defines a set of permissions (rules).
 Permissions are purely additive, meaning there are